Metro 4 About Us

 Prior to the formation of Metro 4, the locals operated under a less formal organization called the "Metro 4 Association."

 In its earliest years, Metro 4 operated with assistance of a training coordinator under a partnership with the University of Florida to administer a training grant for the southeastern agencies.
 In 2001, Metro 4 determined that it was desirable to establish permanent offices in the Atlanta, Georgia area in collaboration with its sister agency, Southeastern States Air Resource Managers, Inc. (SESARM).
 In November of 2001, Metro 4 and SESARM voted to hire a full-time executive director and other necessary staff in the Atlanta area to support the needs of their member agencies.
 In early 2002, Metro 4/SESARM’s offices were temporarily located in the offices of the Georgia Environmental Protection Division’s Air Protection Branch.
 Beginning June 1, 2002, Metro 4/SESARM occupied their first free-standing offices in Forest Park, Georgia.
 After more than a decade at that location, Metro 4 and SESARM moved to Stockbridge, Georgia in 2013 where they remained until September 30, 2020 when the existing physical office closed and its contents were liquidated.
 On October 1, 2020, the official offices moved to Brandon, Mississippi.
-From this point forward, the Boards' intent is for Metro 4/SESARM administrative staff to operate in a decentralized fashion out of their houses.
+From this point forward, the Boards' intent is for Metro 4/SESARM administrative staff to operate in a decentralized fashion out of residential locations.

 Throughout its history, Metro 4's mission has remained constant - to help the staff of local air pollution control agencies to improve their knowledge and effectiveness in management of air quality through advocacy, facilitating communications, scheduling and hosting directors' meetings, program manager workshops, and training courses, conducting technical air quality analyses, and providing other agency support.